axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 .. raw:: html

    <p style="margin-top: 20px;"></p>
-To improve navigation and accessibility in the Portal, we have not only implemented shortcuts for quick access to processes, tasks, and cases, but also added more descriptive elements to the widgets.
-These enhancements provide a clearer and more detailed display of key information, ensuring optimal support for screen readers.
+To improve navigation and accessibility in the Portal, we have implemented shortcuts for quick access to processes, tasks, and cases and added more descriptive elements to the widgets.
+These enhancements provide a more detailed display of crucial information, ensuring optimal support for screen readers.

 Descriptive Elements in the Task Widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^